codyy6/The-Climb-To-Summit/Session 2 - Solana and Rust/Follow Along.md

 # Step 1: Visit the Solana Playground Website:
-Open your web browser and go to Solana Playground (https://beta.solpg.io/).
+Open your web browser and go to [Solana Playground](https://beta.solpg.io/).

 # Step 2: Create a New Project:
 Click on "Create New Project" to start a new Solana project.
 You can choose from various templates or start from scratch.